bitnami/containers/TESTING.md

 Not every suite will be composed of the same tests, as it will depend on the type of application, its Dockerfile, and the used compilation/configuration logic.
 The list below details each pillar that should be checked when creating a test suite as well as when to use some of the most common templates:

 * Dockerfile check:
-  * Does it include nami modules which contain binaries?
+  * Does it include bitnami components which contain binaries?
 If so, use the `check-binaries.yaml` GOSS template.
   * Does it include the `ca-certificates` package?
 If so, use the `check-ca-certificates.yaml` template.
 * Compilation logic check:
   * Are there files or directories created and/or with permission changes?
 If so, use the `check-directories.yaml` and/or `check-files.yaml` templates.